RagexPrince683/xenofactions/README.md

-Fixes for xradar-mcheli compatibility because bobcat can't code
+*tries to Fix for xradar-mcheli compatibility because bobcat can't code